i General legal framework

 In the electricity and postal sectors, specific regulations govern historic monopolist providers to ensure access to other suppliers.

-Despite the special rules applicable to certain industry sectors, it should be noted that these rules do not preclude the application of the Cartel Act.
+Despite the special rules applicable to certain industry sectors, these rules do not preclude the application of the Cartel Act.
 Rather, sector-specific regulations shall be taken into account in the application of the Cartel Act.2 Exceptionally, sector-specific provisions effectively aiming at excluding competition may lead to the non-applicability of the Cartel Act.3

 ii YEAR IN REVIEW

-More recently, in March 2018, the Federal Supreme Court handed down a landmark judgment in a case through which Swatch Group sought, as declaratory relief, confirmation from the civil courts that it was under no obligation to supply a British company with spare parts for watches.5 By way of background, Swatch Group terminated its supply agreement for spare parts with the British company in 2015, which caused the latter to threaten Swatch Group to introduce court proceedings before the London courts to oblige Swatch Group to continue its supply agreement.
-In the meantime, Swatch Group had already introduced a court action in Switzerland aiming at having it confirmed that it was under no obligation to supply the British company concerned with spare parts.
-The proceedings in Switzerland so far were limited to the procedural question of the existence of a sufficient legal interest in bringing a negative declaratory action before the Swiss civil courts.
+In a preliminary investigation of the Secretariat against watch manufacturers Swatch Group, LVMH, Rolex, Richemont, Audemars Piguet and Breitling, the Secretariat examined the questions of whether the refusal by these watch manufacturers to supply spare parts to independent watch manufacturers could be problematic under Swiss competition law.
+After having performed a market enquiry on the functioning and the effects of the systems of aftersales services in place, the Secretariat found that these systems could be qualified as selective distribution systems since the aftersales service partners had to fulfil specific (qualitative) criteria to be admitted to the system.
+The Secretariat considered that such qualitative selective distribution systems did not lead to a significant restriction of competition.
+However, the Secretariat also noted that the assessment might be different for watch manufacturers having linked the supply of watches to the provision aftersales services.
+According to the Secretariat, such agreements may lead to a significant restriction of competition and it is unclear whether they could be justified on grounds of economic efficiency.
+Ultimately, the Secretariat closed the preliminary investigation without further consequences in August 2018.
+The fact that the EU Commission was investigating a similar case involving the same watch manufacturers presumably played an important role in the assessment by the Secretariat.
+In fact, the EU Commission found that the agreements concerning aftersales services were lawful and did not constitute an abuse of a dominant position since they were based on qualitative criteria that could be qualified as objective, proportionate and applied uniformly.
+In a similar context, in March 2018, the Federal Supreme Court handed down a landmark judgment in a case through which Swatch Group sought, as declaratory relief, confirmation from civil courts that it was under no obligation to supply a British company with spare parts for watches.4 By way of background, Swatch Group terminated its supply agreement for spare parts with the British company in 2015, which caused the latter to threaten Swatch Group with court proceedings before the London courts to oblige Swatch Group to continue its supply agreement.
+In the meantime, Swatch Group had already introduced a court action in Switzerland aimed at having it confirmed that it was under no obligation to supply the British company concerned with spare parts.
+The proceedings in Switzerland were limited to the procedural question of the existence of a sufficient legal interest in bringing a negative declaratory action before the Swiss civil courts.
 While the first instance court held that Swatch Group was lacking such interest, the Federal Supreme Court, on appeal, overturned this decision as well as its previous practice and found that, at least in an international context, the interest of a party to seek negative declaratory relief before Swiss courts was given.
-In fact, the Federal Supreme Court held that, if such interest was not admitted, a party seeking negative declaratory relief in Switzerland would be disadvantaged in an international context as compared to a party seeking such relief abroad.
-The sole interest of a party to be able to file proceedings in one jurisdiction rather than in another may be considered as sufficient, given the important implications with regard to diverging due process rights, language, duration and costs.
-That being so, the case has been referred back to the first instance court for the continuation of the proceedings on the merits.

 iii MARKET DEFINITION AND MARKET POWER